SyedAmer-9/SyedAmer-9/README.md

 ---

 ### ⚡ Available for Immediate Hiring
 I am looking for roles in **MLOps, AI Engineering, or Backend Development**.
-I can join immediately.
+I can join immediately.Plus is if its remote.